Skip to main content

 • A stack of versions — the actual subject, layout, and copy live in versions, not on the template itself.
 The template just points at whichever version is currently published.

 • A statusdraft until you publish a version, then active.
 Templates can also be archived.
+Archiving is a hard stop: any API or SDK send to an archived template’s slug returns 422 template_archived.

 The template is identity and routing; the content lives in its versions.
 That separation is what makes copy edits safe — every change is a new version you can publish or roll back independently.